cakephp/docs/en/getting-started/cakephp-conventions.rst

 Controller Conventions
 ======================

-Controller class names are plural, CamelCased, and end in ``Controller``. ``PeopleController`` and ``LatestArticlesController`` are both examples of conventional controller names.
+Controller class names are plural, PascalCased, and end in ``Controller``. ``PeopleController`` and ``LatestArticlesController`` are both examples of conventional controller names.